fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Edge Certificates
 -----------------

-For the Edge data store to work correctly with your browser, you must have two security certificates: a machine certificate and a root certificate.
-The machine certificate permits localhost access, while the root certificate provides access to the Edge application.
+For the Edge data store to work correctly with your browser, you must have two security certificates installed: a machine certificate, which permits localhost access, and a root certificate, which permits access to the Edge application.

 OSIsoft provides a certificate for testing purposes; your IT department probably has its own guidelines and procedures for managing digital certificates.
 You should use the digital certificates recommended by your IT department.

-The steps on this page describe how to install the OSIsoft certificate, which installs the root certificate into a trusted location, which in turn allows the machine certificate to be validated by the browser.
+The instructions on this page show how to install the OSIsoft root certificate into a trusted location, which in turn allows the machine certificate to be validated by the browser.

 Note: Some browsers, such as Mozilla Firefox, do not use the certificate store provided by the operating system; instead, they use their own.
 You should search for documentation that is applicable to your browser and your